annemooreiowa/matchbook_test2/pages/Propoganda.md

 During and after the war, the advertising industry adopted patriotism as a theme.
 Businesses used red, white and blue colors as well as star, stripe, and flag motifs in their matchbook designs.

+{% include feature/image.html objectid="coll014;coll015;coll016;" width="50" caption="o	Matchbook encouraging Americans to buy war bonds during WWII.
+It includes "feature" matches in the shape of bombs, and quite a unique striking location—the seat of German Chancellor Adolph Hitler's pants. " %}

 <b>Politics</b>